PRESIDENT BUYS ONE BITCOIN PER DAY

 What is the outcome of the legalization of bitcoin in El Salvador?

 It's been a little over a year now since El Salvador made bitcoin legal tender in the country.
-It is in fact on September 7, 2022 that the young president Nayib Bukele had announced that bitcoin would improve the economic situation of the country.
-He also proposed to issue “Volcano Bond” which would make it possible to finance the country with bonds paid in bitcoin.
+It is in fact on September 7, 2022 that the young president Nayib Bukele had announced that bitcoin would help improve the country's economic situation.
+He also proposed issuing " Volcano Bond » which would allow the country to be financed with bonds paid in bitcoin.

 He added that this would attract new foreign investors while creating new business opportunities.
 In addition, the adoption of bitcoin would reduce the country's dependence on the US dollar.
-(As a reminder, El Salvador has been using the US dollar for twenty years to replace the Salvadoran “settler” after it collapsed.)
+(As a reminder, El Salvador has been using the US dollar for twenty years to replace the Salvadoran "colon" after it collapsed.)

 However, is it really reasonable to carry out an assessment of a policy after only one year of implementation?
 Is this not a conclusion that can only be hasty and incomplete?